 What can we do?

 Talk to people, attend social events, engage in social realms, do more outdoor activities.
-Don’t prison yourself inside your house thinking you are connected to everyone.
+Don’t prison yourself inside your house or office thinking you are connected to everyone.
 You’re not.
 You’re connected to their devices.

 “Is technology making us less human?”
 John Brandon, http://www.techradar.com/us/news/world-of-tech/future-tech/is-technology-making-us-less-human–1171002